The Truth about America - Where Racism is LEGAL and Encouraged

 DEFINING WOKISM

 The term "woke" is being used to promote hate and division, yet it is a relevant term that describes the current state of America.
 There is nothing wrong with the word "woke" or what it represents.
 The word itself literally means to be "awake" or "aware."
-When you are sleeping at night, you are unaware of what is happening because you are asleep, the exact opposite of being awake.
-A lot of us are dead men walking; asleep about the truth and facts about the world we live in.
+When you are sleeping at night, you are unaware of what is happening because you are asleep.

 Racism is something people are still sleeping on.
-They are unaware of its historic impact which is why they have difficulty explaining it today.
-Sometimes people pretend as if they do not understand, in an effort to camouflage the truth, so that they can avoid being accountable.
-This is one reason why the term "woke" is being demonized.
-The more people become aware of something, the more likely they are to respond to it.
-Those who have power and control do not like this because it shines a light on the repeated grift.
-Therefore, to avoid being accountable, they would rather convince themselves and others, that awareness is somehow wrong.
-This is a classic bait and switch tactic used to manipulate people...distorting the truth.
+They are unaware of its historic track record, which is why they have difficulty explaining and admitted it still exists today.
+Sometimes people pretend as if they do not understand that people are mistreated just for what they look and sound like.
+This is one reason why the term "woke" is demonized and purported as a bad thing.
+The truth is that the more people become aware of something, the more likely they are to EXPOSE it, and such courage is a huge threat to those who control the game.
+Accountability is virtually non-existent, and the truth becomes buried.
+This is a classic bait and switch tactic used to manipulate the masses.

 RACIST Origins